Volscente/NexusLLM/docs/embeddings_theory.md

 It has two major weaknesses: both the word  ordering and the semantic meanings are ignored.
 BoW models fail to capture the sequential relationships between words.

+## Image & Multimodal Embeddings
+### Computation
+Unimodal image embeddings can be derived in many ways: one of which is by training a CNN or Vision Transformer model on a large scale image classification task (for example, Imagenet), and then using the penultimate layer as the image embedding.

+## Structured Data Embeddings
+### Definition
+Unlike unstructured data, where a pre-trained embedding model is typically available, we have to create the embedding model for the structured data since it would be specific to a particular application.

+### General Computation
+use dimensionality reductions techniques such as PCA.

+## Graph Embeddings